 Admission Requirements.
 Applicants should have a minimum grade-point average of 3.00 ("B") in all work and at least a 3.00 in the major, strong letters of recommendation from those familiar with the student's previous academic background, and GRE scores acceptable to the Graduate Faculty.
-Interviews are usually conducted prior to admission.
 Admission is competitive and varies according to the number of places available in the program.
 Application deadlines can be obtained from the department.